IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 ### Azure Issues

-If you are having issues gettig Azure setup correctly and everything working, please check out this document: [Setting Up Asure](./SettingUpAzure.md)
+If you are having issues getting Azure set up correctly and everything working, please check out this document: [Setting Up Asure](./SettingUpAzure.md)